 This versatile 27L travel daypack is ideal for anyone who appreciates thoughtful detailing and multi-purpose use in their outdoor gear.
 If you want a bag with a separate laptop compartment—or one that offers more in terms of back support—you should probably check out other options.

-Pacsafe Metrosafe LS350 Anti-Theft 15L Backpack
+Pacsafe Metrosafe LS350 Anti-Theft 15L Pack

 Best Use: Urban travel

 One of the questions you will want to ask yourself while buying the Pacsafe Metrosafe LS350 is: Are you really serious about outdoor trips?
 If you like to strap on your sneakers and sniff the fresh air of the countryside every now and then, this is not the pack for you.
-However, if you live for urban travel and like state-of-the-art gear, then the Metrosafe is perfect.
+However, if you live for urban travel and like state-of-the-art gear, then the Metrosafe is among the best.

 This roomy rucksack is lightweight, comfy and comes with a built-in rain cover to negate the effects of the weather on your belongings.
 The design also includes lockable zips for a secure fit, and padded interior to keep your valuables protected.